 HOW DO I USE BACKRACK?
+TO HELP BACK PAIN

 Achieving this position is actually very easy.
-For more details, please refer to our section on Getting On
+For more details, please refer to our section on ‘Getting On and Off’.

 In view of this predictable (and necessary) response, the spine needs to be decompressed in stages.
 To begin with, a low-moderate pressure will be sufficient to lengthen the spine (and provoke a reaction).
-However, as your spine adapts to the backrack™, you will need to increase the pressure, using more advanced techniques.
+However, as your spine adapts to the Backrack™, you will need to increase the pressure, using more advanced techniques.

 For this reason, we have designed a comprehensive range of movements, designed to increase the pressure in stages.

 The Basic Exercises decompress the spine using low-moderate pressure.
-They are suitable for everyone barring a few exceptions, or Contraindications
+They are suitable for everyone barring a few exceptions, or Contraindications.